 This bag has one full-width pocket, which is divided into 3 sections.
 If you want more pockets, just repeat the pocket directions for the other side of the bag!
 The fun rope handles are simply threaded through grommets and knotted.
 I’ve included detailed directions for attaching the grommets, and a simple alternative (button holes) if you prefer.

-The Eco Canvas fabric was easy to work with.
+The Recycled Canvas fabric was easy to work with.
 Though it has a bit of sheen, the texture keeps it from sliding around while you are sewing.
 It’s also thick enough to make a durable bag, but not so thick that you’ll have trouble sewing through multiple layers of fabric.
-The biggest challenge I found with the Eco Canvas fabric was getting the iron temperature hot enough to press creases in the fabric, but not so hot that it would damage the fabric.
+The biggest challenge I found with the fabric was getting the iron temperature hot enough to press creases in the fabric, but not so hot that it would damage the fabric.
 The “synthetic” temperature setting on my iron was just right, once I allowed the iron to fully heat up.
 In order to produce straight topstitching, you’ll need to stitch slowly, pinching the fabric into place if the pressed creases are not holding.
 The topstitching will hold everything into place and keep the edges looking neat and professional.

 Let’s get started!